Heinkel He 100: He 100 V2

+He 100 V3

 The V3 prototype received the clipped racing wings, which reduced span and area from 30 ft 10 in and 14.4 m², to 24 ft 11 in and 11 m².
 The canopy was replaced with a much smaller and more rounded version, and all of the bumps and joints were puttied over and sanded down.
 The aircraft was equipped with the 601M and flown at the factory.

 In August, the DB 601R engine arrived from Daimler-Benz and was installed.
 This version increased the maximum rpm from 2,200 to 3,000, and added methyl alcohol to the fuel mixture to improve cooling in the supercharger and thus increase boost.
 As a result, the output was boosted to 1324 kW, although it required constant maintenance and the fuel had to be drained completely after every flight.
 The aircraft was then moved to Warnemünde for the record attempt in September.

 On one of the pre-record test flights by the Heinkel chief pilot, Gerhard Nitschke, the main gear failed to extend and ended up stuck half open.
 Since the aircraft could not be safely landed it was decided to have Nitschke bail out and let the aircraft crash in a safe spot on the airfield.
 Gerhard was injured when he hit the tail on the way out, and made no further record attempts.

+He 100 V4

-V4 was to have been the only "production" prototype and was referred to as the "100B" model (V1 through V3 being "A" models).
+V4 was to have been the only "production" prototype (postwar called the He 100B, previous aircraft being the He 100A).
 It was completed in the summer and delivered to Rechlin, so it wasn't available for modification into racing trim when V3 crashed.
 Although the aircraft was unarmed it was otherwise a service model with the 601M, and in testing over the summer it proved to be considerably faster than the Bf 109.
 At sea level, the aircraft could reach 560 km/h, faster than the Bf 109E's speed at its best altitude.
 At 6560 ft, it improved to 610 km/h, topping out at 669 km/h at 5000 m before falling again to 641 km/h at 8,000 m.
 The aircraft had flown a number of times before its landing gear collapsed while standing on the pad on 22 October.
 The aircraft was later rebuilt and was flying by March 1939.